-Arab spacecraft closes in on Mars on historic flight
+Arab spacecraft enters orbit around Mars in historic flight

-DUBAI, United Arab Emirates (AP) — A spacecraft from the United Arab Emirates was set to swing into orbit around Mars in the Arab world’s first interplanetary mission Tuesday, the first of three robotic explorers arriving at the red planet over the next week and a half.
+DUBAI, United Arab Emirates (AP) — A spacecraft from the United Arab Emirates swung into orbit around Mars on Tuesday in a triumph for the Arab world’s first interplanetary mission.

-The orbiter, called Amal, Arabic for Hope, traveled 300 million miles in nearly seven months to get to Mars with the goal of mapping its atmosphere throughout each season.
+Ground controllers at the UAE’s space center in Dubai rose to their feet and broke into applause when word came that the craft, called Amal, Arabic for Hope, had reached the end of its seven-month, 300-million-mile journey and had begun circling the red planet, where it will gather detailed data on Mars’ atmosphere.

+The orbiter fired its main engines for 27 minutes in an intricate, high-stakes maneuver that slowed the craft enough for it to be captured by Mars’ gravity.
+It took a nail-biting 11 minutes for the signal confirming success to reach Earth.

+Amal’s arrival puts the UAE in a league of just five space agencies in history that have pulled off a functioning Mars mission.
+As the country’s first venture beyond Earth’s orbit, the flight is a point of intense pride for the oil-rich nation as it seeks a future in space.

+An ebullient Mohammed bin Zayed, the UAE’s day-to-day ruler, was on hand at mission control and said: “Congratulations to the leadership and people of the UAE. … Your joy is indescribable.”

-A combination orbiter and lander from China is close behind, scheduled to reach the planet on Wednesday.
-It will circle Mars until the rover separates and attempts to land on the surface in May to look for signs of ancient life.
+A combination orbiter and lander from China is scheduled to reach the planet on Wednesday.
+It will circle Mars until the rover separates and attempts to land in May to look for signs of ancient life.

 A rover from the U.S. named Perseverance is set to join the crowd next week, aiming for a landing Feb.
 18. It will be the first leg in a decade-long U.S.-European project to bring Mars rocks back to Earth to be examined for evidence the planet once harbored microscopic life.